Select the best women’s tennis racket according to your skill level and requirements.

 • Open String Pattern: When a ball makes contact with an open string pattern, it sinks deeper into the string bed and returns more energy.
 Additionally, it generates a topspin.

-Control racquets
+Control rackets

 Ideally suited for intermediate and advanced players with experience, these racquets are designed for maximum control.